-Cover the tray with plastic or glass and place where temperatures are 68 to 77 degrees Fahrenheit (20-25 C.).
+Cover the tray with plastic or glass and place where temperatures are 68 to 77 degrees F. (20-25 C.).
 Best gunnera seed propagation is achieved in warmer temperatures.
 Bottom heat will speed germination.
-Remove the plastic or glass once every day to allow air into the area and mist to keep moist.
+Remove the plastic or glass once every day to allow air into the area and mist to keep it moist.

 Follow-up Care When Growing Gunnera Seeds

-Lighting should be bright but not scorching.
+The lighting should be bright but not scorching.
 It is important to not let the seedlings dry out.
 Give seedlings a liquid diluted fertilizer once per month during the growing season.